ethyca/fides/docs/fides/docs/guides/generating_datamap.md

-# exporting a data map using the demo resources
+# Exporting a data map using the demo resources

-This guide is being made available to detail which attributes are required and how to implement them to export an Article 30 compliant Record of Processing Activites (RoPA) using the data map feature.
+the purpose of this guide is to detail which attributes are required and how to implement them to export an Article 30 compliant Record of Processing Activites (RoPA).

 To follow the guide, please follow [Step 1 of the Quickstart](https://github.com/ethyca/fides/#rocket-quick-start)